 2. Volume is king

 Low reps with heavy weight were believed to be sub-optimal for muscle growth.
 However, studies show that this is false.
 Overall training volume is the key determinant.
-For example, 1 rep of 100 kgs can be split into 2 reps of 50 kgs.
+For example, you can perform one rep of 100 kgs or split that into two reps of 50 kgs.
 Total reps x load (kgs/lbs) = volume.

-As long as the volume is increased over time, and your rep rage doesn’t go higher than 15, strength and muscle gains will follow.
+As long as you increase the volume over time, and your rep rage doesn’t go higher than 15, strength and muscle gains will follow.

 3. Neural drive